How to buy and sell at the same time

 Buying a property should generally take around 6-12 weeks from having an offer accepted to completion.
 Although things can and often do go wrong leading to delays.
 When you’re buying as part of a chain however, things can take much longer, as much as 6 months.
 We take you through the typical timelines for each stage of the house buying and selling process and what you can do to help speed things along.

 6. Maximise your negotiating power

 7. Find a property and do your sums

 Once you’ve found a property you like and had a property survey, work out the sums.
 Consider what work, if any, you’d need to do on the property and the associated costs and consult your broker again.
 Perhaps the survey has flagged up issues or perhaps you want to rip out the avocado bathroom suit (remember those?) as soon as you move in.
-Take a look at our guide on the range of hidden costs in buying a home.
+Take a look at our guide on the range of costs in buying a home.
 Once you’ve done the math, if you’re happy it works out, make an offer.